Tim55667757/FuzzyClassificator/README.md

 **candidates.dat**

 This is default file with data set for classifying.
-This file contains tab-delimited data that looks like this:
+This file contains tab-delimited data (by default) that looks like this:

     <first header line with column names>
     and then some strings contains real or fuzzy values: